5:120 Employee Ethics; Conduct; and Conflict of Interest

 Professional and Appropriate Conduct

 All District employees are expected to maintain high standards in their school relationships, to demonstrate integrity and honesty, to be considerate and cooperative, and to maintain professional and appropriate relationships with students, parents, staff members, and others.
 In addition, the Code of Conduct for Illinois Educators, adopted by the Illinois State Board of Education is incorporated by reference in this policy.
-Any employee who sexually harasses a student or otherwise violates an employee conduct standard will be subject to discipline up to and including dismissal.
+Any employee who sexually harasses a student, willfully or negligently fails to report an instance of suspected child abuse or neglect as required by the Abused or Neglected Child Reporting Act (325 ILCS 5/), or otherwise violates an employee conduct standard will be subject to discipline up to and including dismissal.

 Statement of Economic Interest